candlerb/rfe/ROADMAP.markdown

 update module definitions.
 Each def a(..) would add a new pattern match for function a.
 Need 'undef a' or 'undef a/2' to reset.

+Maybe all we need is to fetch the abstract_code chunk, update it, recompile and reload.

 Promote binaries
 ----------------